 To protect yourself from this type of scam, never give out personal information over the phone or email.
 And if you receive a phone call about an unfamiliar debt, request proof.
 You have the legal right to request a debt validation notice from any real debt collector.
 Before you make any payments, wait to receive a legitimate debt validation letter in the mail.

 Both of these fraud types target the elderly, and sadly, they can be hard to spot.

-People running fake lottery scams ask victims to send them money in order to claim a prize.
+People running fake lottery scams ask victims to send them money to claim a prize.
 Once you send them money, they’ll typically harass you for more.
-Needless to say, you won’t get the promised prize.
+Needless to say, you won’t get the promised reward.
 To protect yourself from this scam, never give anyone money to redeem lottery winnings or prizes.

 There are many different types of insurance fraud, but the most common example is a premium diversion.
 In this type of fraud, a self-proclaimed “insurance agent” collects premiums from victims.
 But instead of sending the money to the underwriter, the scammer takes it for themself.

 How can you stay safe?
 Before you sign up for insurance of any kind, make sure you’re dealing with a legitimate insurance agency or company by contacting your state insurance department.

 Investment fraud encompasses a wide range of scams, including Ponzi schemes (more on these below), advance fee fraud, insider trading, and “pump and dump” schemes.
 Scammers may try to get you to invest in a stock by promising you guaranteed returns, only to turn around and sell all their shares, driving prices way down.